berberman/space/posts/2020-10-27-setting-up-a-haskell-development-environment-on-archlinux.md

 * [doctest](https://github.com/archlinux/svntogit-community/blob/833e37fbe6de1f07e106d81e9e0ef9e08f0513ad/trunk/PKGBUILD#L20)
 * ...

 Overall, it seems that we'd better don't touch these dynamic things in Haskell developing...
 Anyway, I'm posting this to illustrate that working with `haskell-` packages is possible.
-It is worth mentioning that **all Haskell packages**, and even **a half of entire Arch Linux packages** are maintaining by [felixonmars](https://github.com/felixonmars) individually, who is dedicated to these unpaid contributions.
+It is worth mentioning that **all Haskell packages**, and even **three tenths of entire Arch Linux packages** are maintaining by [felixonmars](https://github.com/felixonmars) individually, who is dedicated to these unpaid contributions.
 As an Arch Linux user, I would like to express my high respects to his greatest professionalism and responsibility.
 Next time, I will introduce my Haskell packaging tool [arch-hs](https://github.com/berberman/arch-hs), which can be used by both Arch Linux Haskell packagers and Haskell developers.